HMarzban/ned/README.md

 what's next:
 Add `cli` for controller better  project.
 Develop  and add `compponet`, `module & plugin` features, for tears project in small pieces for clear and maintable continuous development.
 Develop in Es6 and maybe in Typescript. and so good and useful feature.

-Better mention,  I do not plane to add engine template, just router and simple component.
-And for DOM manipulation i like use JQUERY.
+Better mention,  I do not plane to add engine template, just router and component.
+And for DOM manipulation you can use JQUERY or VanilaJs ( JS native ) or what ever library exist for manipulating DOM .